The Sup-norm Perturbation of HOSVD and Low Rank Tensor Denoising

 Given a third-order tensor $\bA\in\RR^{d_1\times d_2\times d_3}$, define a linear mapping $\calM_1: \RR^{d_1\times d_2\times d_3}\mapsto \RR^{d_1\times (d_2d_3)}$ such that

 which is conventionally called the unfolding (or matricization) of tensor $\bA$.
+It is also called the mode-$1$ unfolding of $\bA$.
 The columns of matrix $\calM_1(\bA)$ are called the mode-$1$ fibers of $\bA$.
-The corresponding matricizations $\calM_2(\bA)$ and $\calM_3(\bA)$ can be defined through a similar fashion.
+The corresponding matricizations $\calM_2(\bA)$ and $\calM_3(\bA)$ can be defined in a similar fashion.
 The multilinear ranks of $\bA$ are then defined by: